Free Nokia 4A0-102 Exam Actual Questions & Explanations

 Use this topic map to guide your study for Nokia 4A0-102 (Nokia Border Gateway Protocol) within the Nokia Service Routing Architect path.

-• Confederation and Route Reflection: Scale internal BGP deployments using confederations and route reflectors in large networks.
+• BGP Confederation and Route Reflection: Design and configure confederations and route reflectors to scale BGP in large networks.
+Explain the trade-offs between these approaches and when to use each.

 Question Formats & What They Test